Mindera/angularStates/README.md

 **Params**

-- keyName `String` - key used for mapping itms to the service
+- keyName `String` - key used for mapping items to the service

 <a name="handleString"></a>
 #handleString(keyName, fieldName)